Number of COVID-19 patients in intensive care falls in France

-France reported that 4,352 people were in COVID-19 intensive care on Friday, 90 fewer than on Thursday,marking the 11th consecutive day that this key metric has fallen.
+PARIS (Reuters) - France reported that 4,352 people were in COVID-19 intensive care on Friday, 90 fewer than on Thursday, marking the 11th consecutive day that this key metric has fallen.

 The French health ministry also said that the number of people hospitalised fell by 250 to 23,406.
 Some 173 people died in hospitals, down from 226 last Friday, but there were no new deaths in retirement care homes.